pranaybinju/maps_blog/blogs/2018/support_multibyte_char.md

 `utf8mb4` allows the string to support 4 bytes per character, `utf8mb4_unicode_ci` uses the Unicode Collation Algorithm as defined in the Unicode standards

-3. Then add a migration to alter the database and table: Add this code in migration
+3. Then add a migration to alter the database and table.
+Add this code in migration
 ```ruby
 def db
   ActiveRecord::Base.connection